kgiesbers/NDO_Competitions/README.md

   - Run main.py

 2. Start the API server:
-  - Open your terminal and run: uvicorn API.main:app --reload
+  - Open your terminal and run: uvicorn backend.API.main:app --reload

 This will run the API server locally on http://localhost:8000 http://localhost:8000/docs will show you all end-points currently accessible